erykjj/jwlmanager/.github/SECURITY.md

 The app is saved as an exception to your security settings, and you can open it in the future by double-clicking it, just as you can any authorized app.
 ```

-You can also do this in a terminal to remove the Gatekeeper quarantine flag: `xattr -dr com.apple.quarantine JWLManager.app`.
-If this doesn't help, remove all extended attributes with `xattr -cr JWLManager.app`.
+You can also do this in a terminal to remove all extended attributes (including the the Gatekeeper quarantine flag) with `xattr -cr JWLManager.app`.

 ## Alternative